XertroV/MarketcoinWhitepaper/README.md

 * Each retarget period is treated to a small decrease in pool reward size, a continuous function as opposed to Satoshi's step function.
 * This means there is still a provably limited supply; in addition, periods of growth will be treated to faster increases in supply, providing not only economic benefit, but also reducing the maturation period of Marketcoin.

-## Reward degredation
+## Reward degradation

-* Current plan for block reward degredation
+* Current plan for block reward degradation
 * Each block reward pool is 0.9976 of the previous retarget size.
 * IE: -0.24% every retarget period.
 * MAX COINS: 21,000,000 exactly
-* Half coins in existance: 288 weeks ish = ~5.5 years (also when block reward is half of orig)
+* Half coins in existence: 288 weeks ish = ~5.5 years (also when block reward is half of orig)

 ## Issues